Michelle Bachelet: UN High Commissioner for Human Rights (2018–2022)

+On 8 August 2018, Bachelet was nominated by Secretary-General António Guterres to become United Nations High Commissioner for Human Rights, and her nomination was confirmed unanimously by the General Assembly two days later.
 On 10 September 2018, Bachelet urged China to allow observers into Xinjiang and expressed concern about the situation there.
 She said that: "The UN rights group had shown that Uyghurs and other Muslims are being detained in camps across Xinjiang and I expect discussions with Chinese officials to begin soon".
 China called for Bachelet to respect its sovereignty.
+She took formal office on 5 September, succeeding Zeid Raad Al Hussein and becoming the seventh person to hold the four-year post.

+On 3 September 2018, in her first act as High Commissioner, Bachelet demanded the immediate release of two Reuters journalists sentenced to seven years in prison in Myanmar for investigating a massacre of the Rohingya Muslim minority carried out by the Burmese army in 2017.
+On 7 September, she welcomed the Indian Supreme Court's decision to decriminalize homosexuality, saying "It's a fantastic day for India and for all those who believe in the universality of human rights."
+Two days later, she condemned death sentences handed down by an Egyptian court against dissidents over violent incidents connected with the 2013 dismantling of protest camps in Cairo following the ouster of former president Mohamed Morsi.
+On 10 September, after opening a session of the UN Human Rights Council in Geneva, she criticized Italy for blocking NGO rescue ships carrying migrants from entering its ports.

 In September 2018, Bachelet criticized the Saudi Arabian-led intervention in Yemen.
 She has called on Saudi Arabia to hold accountable those responsible for airstrikes on civilians in Yemen.